All About Me! Things I Like

 - Begin the lesson by reading a poem about two brothers who like different things.
 For example:

-- Discuss some of the things the bothers liked to do.
+- Discuss some of the things the brothers liked to do.

 - Explain to your students that different people like to do different things.
 For example: Some people like to read, cook, run, watch television, write, and play, while other people might not like to do those activities.